goalifyplus/docs/administrator-guides/livechat/README.md

 ### Enable Livechat feature

-First, you have enable the Livechat feature on your Rocket.Chat instance.
+First, you have enable the Livechat feature on your Goalify.Chat instance.
 Go to `Administration > Settings > Livechat` and enable it.

 ![image](https://cloud.githubusercontent.com/assets/8591547/14460567/97c6609c-0094-11e6-8f7e-da9a7c08ba51.png)